henrydimo/CodeCampLog/index.md

 ### Wednesday 12th 2017

 - We started building a personal Todo app.
 We worked on the UI - HTML, CSS and Javascript

+### Thursday 13th 2017

+- Continued building our Todo project, working on the UI and UX